-25.6.5 For National Competitions, no Competition Official may be, at the same time, President, Director or Executive Committee member, Secretary General, CEO or

-Executive Director, a member of a committee dealing with technical and competition issues (such as Referee and Judge Committee, Competition Committee, Coach Committee or the like) or a member of the staff or other Official of the National Federation organizing the Competition or of the Confederation to which such National Federation is affiliated.

-25.6.6 In any given Competition, no one can be at the same time a Competition Official and a Boxer or a Team Official registered in the same Competition.

-25.6.7 For the avoidance of any doubt, participation as a member of a committee, which does not deal with competition, technical, financial or integrity issues, such as Veterans and Champion Committee or Women Committee will not be considered as an "official" position preventing the members of such committee to act as Competition Officials.
+- 25.6.4.
+For Continental Competitions, no Competition Official may be, at the same time, President, Director or Executive Committee member, Secretary General, CEO or Executive Director, a member of a committee dealing with technical and competition issues (such as Referee and Judge Committee, Competition Committee, Coach Committee or the like), or a member of the staff or other Official of the Confederation organizing the Competition or of a National Federation affiliated to such Confederation. - 25.6.5.
+For National Competitions, no Competition Official may be, at the same time, President, Director or Executive Committee member, Secretary General, CEO or Executive Director, a member of a committee dealing with technical and competition issues (such as Referee and Judge Committee, Competition Committee, Coach Committee or the like) or a member of the staff or other Official of the National Federation organizing the Competition or of the Confederation to which such National Federation is affiliated. - 25.6.6.
+In any given Competition, no one can be at the same time a Competition Official and a Boxer or a Team Official registered in the same Competition. - 25.6.7.
+For the avoidance of any doubt, participation as a member of a committee, which does not deal with competition, technical, financial or integrity issues, such as Veterans and Champion Committee or Women Committee will not be considered as an "official" position preventing the members of such committee to act as Competition Officials.

-25.6 Selection process and Integrity
+25.7.
+Selection process and Integrity

-25.6.1 All Competition Officials shall, before being appointed to any World or Continental Competition, be subject to a thorough selection process that includes an integrity check, as further described in IBA Technical Officials Selection Rule 25 v3 [refer to IBA website].

-25.6.2 If at any time during the integrity check or during a Competition, a Competition Official is identified as being of "high risk" or is otherwise identified as being "problematic", the concerned Competition Official shall not be invited to the upcoming Competition and/or shall be removed from the Competition if he or she is already on site.
-As no Competition Official has a right to serve in any given Competition, such decision of non-invitation/ exclusion from a Competition may be reviewed by the CAS only if it appears that the decision was carried out in a manifestly discriminatory, arbitrary, or unfair manner.

-25.6.3 IBA and the Confederations shall refrain from appointing at World and Confederation Competitions any Competition Official who has been declared of being of "high risk" or is otherwise identified as being "problematic" for a period of 24 months since the "high risk" assessment as a Referee and Judge (R&J), and a period of 36 months since the "high risk" assessment as an International Technical Official (ITO).
-At the expiry of such period, the concerned Competition Official may be appointed again, provided that he or she successfully passes the selection process and integrity check, described in IBA Technical Officials Selection Rule 25 v3 [refer to IBA website], and that he or she fulfills all other eligibility criteria, notably benefits from an appropriate and valid certification.

-25.6.4 If, in the course of a given Competition, there are serious concerns of breach of integrity, bout manipulation or the like, IBA may, on its own motion or upon referral by a Confederation or a National Federation, declare all or some categories of
+- 25.7.1.
+All Competition Officials shall, before being appointed to any World or Continental Competition, be subject to a thorough selection process that includes an integrity check, as further described in IBA Technical Officials Selection Rule 25 v3 [refer to IBA website]. - 25.7.2.
+If at any time during the integrity check or during a Competition, a Competition Official is identified as being of "high risk" or is otherwise identified as being "problematic", the concerned Competition Official shall not be invited to the upcoming Competition and/or shall be removed from the Competition if he or she is already on site.
+As no Competition Official has a right to serve in any given Competition, such decision of non-invitation/ exclusion from a Competition may be reviewed by the CAS only if it appears that the decision was carried out in a manifestly discriminatory, arbitrary, or unfair manner. - 25.7.3.
+IBA and the Confederations shall refrain from appointing at World and Confederation Competitions any Competition Official who has been declared of being of "high risk" or is otherwise identified as being "problematic" for a period of twenty-four (24) months since the "high risk" assessment as a Referee and Judge (R&J), and a period of thirty-six (36) months since the "high risk" assessment as an International Technical Official (ITO).
+At the expiry of such period, the concerned Competition Official may be appointed again, provided that he or she successfully passes the selection process and integrity check, described in IBA Technical Officials Selection Rule 25 v3 [refer to IBA website], and that he or she fulfils all other eligibility criteria, notably benefits from an appropriate and valid certification. - 25.7.4.
+If, in the course of a given Competition, there are serious concerns of breach of integrity, bout manipulation or the like, IBA may, on its own motion or upon referral by a Confederation or a National Federation, declare all or some